-In Peruvian medicine, a leaf tea is used as a blood cleanser; to detoxify the body from environmental toxins and chemicals; as a urinary tract cleanser; and to treat ovarian and uterine problems such as inflammation and irritation, vaginal discharges, and hemorrhages.
+In Peruvian medicine, a leaf tea is used as a blood cleanser, to detoxify the body from environmental toxins and chemicals; as a urinary tract cleanser; and to treat ovarian and uterine problems such as inflammation and irritation, vaginal discharges, and hemorrhages.

 In Belize, Amor Seco is called “strong back,” where the entire plant is soaked in rum for 24 hours and consumed three times a day for seven to ten days for backaches.
 Herbalists in Ghana have used A. Seco leaves to treat bronchial asthma.

 The treatment was very successful that it attracted attention from the scientific community.
-In the year 1977, a clinical observational study on “humans” revealed that one to two teaspoons of dried leaf powder taken three times a day produced improvement and remission in most asthma patients treated.
+In 1977, a clinical observational study on “humans” revealed that one to two teaspoons of dried leaf powder taken three times a day produced improvement and remission in most asthma patients treated.

-A. Seco is known to be rich in flavonoids, alkaloids, and chemicals known as soyasaponins.
+A. Seco is known to be rich in flavonoids, alkaloids, and chemicals are known as soyasaponins.
 A novel soyasaponin in A. Seco is dehydrosoyasaponin.
 It is considered a highly active chemical with therapeutic actions for asthma.
-Desmodium adscendens also contains a chemical called astragalin, which is a well-known antibacterial chemical found in the famous medicinal plant astragalus.
+Desmodium adscendens also contains a chemical called astragalin, a well-known antibacterial chemical found in the famous medicinal plant astragalus.

 A. Seco’s traditional uses for infections, venereal diseases, and wounds are probably related to this particular chemical in the plant.
 The main chemicals found in Desmodium adscendens include astragalin, beta-phenylethylamines, cosmosiin, cyanidin-3-o-sophoroside, dehydrosoyasaponins, hordenine, pelargonidin-3-o-rhamnoside, salsoline, soyasaponins, tectorigenin, tetrahydroisoquinolines, and tyramine.